ifosch/eos-setup/README.md

 Anyway, deep inside, a part of me was willing to go back to Linux, a little bit.
 That's why when I found easier to install Linux in a MacBook, I decided to prepare an automated setup for my local environment.

-With this playbook I setup the following in my elementary OS installation:
+With this playbook I setup the following in my setup:

   - BTSync
   - Caffeine Plus